bbolint/ceu_data_engineering_1/Term2/README.md

 <p align="center">
 	<em>Figure 7.
 JSON structure of input API call: Values</em>
 </p>

+Finally, these two sets of data had to be combined to get the full set of input variables in a long tabular format.

 ## Data preparation and regression modeling
 The complete workflow in Knime is displayed in Figure 4: